chromatic-protocol/docs/docs/contracts/reference/core/facets/market/MarketTradeFacet.md

      Throws a `NotAllowableTakerMargin` if the taker margin is not within the allowable range based on the absolute quantity and maximum allowable leverage.
      Throws a `NotAllowableMakerMargin` if the maker margin is not within the allowable range based on the absolute quantity and min/max take-profit basis points (BPS).
      Throws an `ExceedMaxAllowableTradingFee` if the total trading fee (including protocol fee) exceeds the maximum allowable trading fee (`maxAllowableTradingFee`).
-     Throws a `NotEnoughMarginTransfered` if the margin settlement token balance did not increase by the required margin amount after the callback.
+     Throws a `NotEnoughMarginTransferred` if the margin settlement token balance did not increase by the required margin amount after the callback.

 Requirements:
  - The `takerMargin` must be greater than or equal to the minimum required margin for the settlement token.